fgmart/fgmart.github.io/_news/2026-09-14-SIGCSE-TS-three-papers-accepted.md

 exist for teachers and students to engage with AI concepts within subject-area contexts.&#148;

-    The full team of co-authors contributed to the direct work with teachers, making meaning from the data we collected, and the paper itself.
+    The co-authors contributed to the work with teachers, making meaning from the data we collected, and the paper itself.
 Thank you to my colleagues and our students: at the University at Albany, Dr. Lijun Ni and her doctoral student Lin Zhu; at UT San Antonio, Dr. Ismaila Sanusi, Dr. Deepti Tagare, and undergraduate student Hailey Muñiz; at the University of the Incarnate Word (San Antonio), Dr. Lucretia M. Fraga; and our project evaluator Diane Schilder.
 Thank you for leading the submission, Lin!

 The papers will be presented at the 58th SIGCSE Technical Symposium in Sacremento, CA from February 17 through 20, 2027.
 See you there!